 We have a flower garden to look beautiful but also to attract butterflies and bees.
 We are building a pond this summer which will also serve as a bee bath.
 In the same area we are building bird houses and hedgehog shelters.
 Our little bit for biodiversity and conservation and teaching the children all about it.

-We also have an outdoor classroom, bug hotel, herb and flower gardens and more.
+We also have an outdoor classroom, bug hotel, herb and fruit gardens and more.
 It’s their time away from the regular nursery week, and plays a major part in establishing a love for nature and the environment.
 The children take pride from growing their own for the Nursery kitchen and cooking activities, and learn about planting, weeding, composting, native wildlife and biodiversity, and recycling.
 They also do ‘Forest School’ inspired activities.
 However, often they just play.

 The children are encouraged to be hands on with everything; collecting wild flowers to press and make collages and add to our nursery Reggio Emilia areas, pull weeds, water, plant and talk about the local wildlife.
 There is an allotment shop run by Pete and Mo, and a few friendly dogs (on leads) who stop by our plot for a mingle.
-The children have such an amazing time when they go up and they learn not just to dig and make a mess but to enjoy and know about growing for life, and appreciating and contributing to the planet’s well-being.
-There is a constant open invitation to our parents/carers to come and spend the day with us.
+The children are often invited to other plots too to pick fruit from orchards etc. There is a constant open invitation to our parents/carers to come and spend the day with us.

 We are also using the allotment for focused biodiversity projects, particularly our dwindling bee population.
 Our Young Friends children learn about the importance of all our creatures, great and small.
+The children have such an amazing time when they go up and they learn not just to dig and make a mess but to enjoy and know about growing for life, and appreciating and contributing to the planet’s well-being.